Key Takeaways

 Improved Speed and Efficiency

-The best DNS servers use techniques like caching, global networks, and anycast routing to translate domain names into IP addresses quickly.
+The best DNS servers use techniques such as caching, global networks, and anycast routing to quickly translate domain names into IP addresses.
 This reduces delays and speeds up website loading, providing a smoother browsing experience.

 Enhanced Security